TianDongL/Diffusion_pipe_in_ComfyUI/README.md

 ```bash
 conda activate comfyui_DP
 ```
-Here are the necessary dependencies for deepspeed
+Here are the necessary dependencies for deepspeed, first install PyTorch.
+It is not listed in the requirements document because some GPUs sometimes require different versions of PyTorch or CUDA, and you may have to find a combination that suits your hardware.
 ```bash
 pip install torch==2.7.1 torchvision==0.22.1 torchaudio==2.7.1 --index-url https://download.pytorch.org/whl/cu128
 ```